fhircast/sandbox.js/README.md

 [VScode](https://code.visualstudio.com/) can be used for editing and debugging.

+Different port settings are required when running multiple sandboxes locally.
+They can  be set on lunch.json or on the command-line whe starting node.

 ## Cloud deployment
 ### Azure
 The Azure VScode extension can be used to deploy the sandboxes as  'App Services'.
 Two critical points are the port environment variable defined in endpoint.js and the launch.json file which tells Azure which program to run.
 They should not need any modifications.